Nix-wie-weg/coffeescript-style-guide/README.md

 The details in this guide have been very heavily inspired by several existing style guides and other resources.

-Our version is based on [Polar's Coffeescript Style Guide][polar-cs-styleguide]
+Our version is based on [Polar's Coffeescript Style Guide][polar-cs-styleguide].

 ## Table of Contents